 - Although hiking by yourself is enjoyable, hiking with two is always safer and more fun!
 Children should not be allowed to hike without adult supervision.

-- Dogs are prohibited on all the trails leading into the Environmental Study Area (east of the Travertine Nature Center).
-On other trails, pets must be leased at all times.
+- Dogs are prohibited on all the trails leading east of the Travertine Nature Center.
+On other trails, pets must be leashed at all times.
 Please be considerate of other hikers and clean up after your pet.

 - Observe all posted restrictions, such as no bikes on certain sections of the trails.
 Bikers should yield to hikers and use caution in areas where vision is restricted, such as around curves.

 - Be a friend to the park and help us keep the park clean.
 Please pick up your litter and anyone else's left behind.
 Carry out all litter - film wrappers, soda cans, drink cups, tissue paper, etc. If you must smoke, please extinguish your cigarette butts safely, and do not leave them behind.

 - Stay on the designated trails; short cuts cause damage to precious park resources.